tomichj/authenticate/README.md

 ## Testing

-Authenticate has been tested with rails 4.2, other versions to follow.
+Authenticate has been tested with rails 4.2, 5.0, and 5.1, using the Appraisal gem.